sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 ## resource

 *Object* *nullable*.
 Provides the information about a requested resource.
-A resource can be any SDMX artifact that can be requested through a structure request:
+A resource can be any SDMX artifact that can be requested through a structure request: DataStructureDefinition, MetadataStructureDefinition, CategoryScheme, ConceptScheme, Codelist, HierarchicalCodelist, OrganisationsScheme, AgencyScheme, DataProviderScheme, DataConsumerScheme, OrganisationUnitScheme, Dataflow, Metadataflow, ReportingTaxonomy, ProvisionAgreement, StructureSet, Process, Categorisation, Constraint
-- DataStructureDefinition
-- MetadataStructureDefinition
-- CategoryScheme
-- ConceptScheme
-- Codelist
-- HierarchicalCodelist
-- OrganisationsScheme
-- AgencyScheme
-- DataProviderScheme
-- DataConsumerScheme
-- OrganisationUnitScheme
-- Dataflow
-- Metadataflow
-- ReportingTaxonomy
-- ProvisionAgreement
-- StructureSet
-- Process
-- Categorisation
-- Constraint
--

 * id - *String*.
 Identifier for the resource.
 * uri - *String* *nullable*.
 The URL address of the resource.